MTouthang/Articles101/arraysAndMethods.md

 ```

-**The filter()** method creates a shallow copy of a portion of a given array, filtered down to jst the element from the given array that pass the test implemented by the provided function.
+**The filter()** method creates a shallow copy of a portion of a given array, filtered down to just the element from the given array that pass the test implemented by the provided function.
 `syntax- Array.filter(func)`

 ```javascript